 The fog thickening as elevation increases leaving Hlöðuvík

 We have equipment lists for hiking in Iceland available here.
-But we want to emphasize the importance of rain proof gear and good boots while hiking in Iceland.
+But we want to emphasize the importance of rain proof gear and good boots while hiking in Iceland and for Hornstrandir you need to bring four-season equipment.
 Your boots should have good ankle support and be waterproof.
 We also recommend good quality wool hiking socks.
 If you spend a few days in the reserve you are very likely going to get wet at some point.
 Wool continues to insulate even after its wet and its dries relatively quickly.
 Stick your damp socks at the bottom of your sleeping bag to dry overnight.
 Camp shoes are great for letting your feet air out and giving them a break from your heavy boots.

 Bring extra batteries or an external battery pack with you so you can charge any essential devices such as your cell phone and GPS.

 You are permitted to stay in an emergency shelter only in case of emergency (ex. illness, storm).
+Leave the shelter as you found it.
 If you stay in the shelter sign the guestbook with your name and travel itinerary.
 There is a radio located in all the emergency shelters that can be used to contact emergency services.

 The emergency shelter in Hlöðuvík

 Our best advice for hiking in Hornstrandir is prepare for the worst but hope for the best.
 If you have any questions feel free to contact us for help planning your route or for more information.